 As a software engineer candidate, you can expect technical questions on data structures and algorithms.
 Here, you will code on a whiteboard or a laptop, highlighting your grasp of system design.

 Check out Apple Interview Process Guide 2021 for more details on Apple’s interview process.

 Interviewers at Apple ask different kinds of questions – ranging from behavioral to technical.
 However, there are a few questions that are the most critical and the most common during an interview.
 These are:

 - Do you have a favorite Apple device?
 Explain why it is your favorite one.

-- Tell us about a time in your life wherein you failed.
+- Tell us about a time in your life when you failed.
 How did you manage to bounce back from it?

 - Why Apple?

 The “Why Apple” interview question appears to be fairly simple at first glance, but here’s a word of caution: it is trickier than it seems!

 Why Apple: The Thought Process Behind This Question